mcw-rcc/mcw-rcc.github.io/docs/cluster/jobs/running-jobs.md

 #### Multi-thread

 A multi-thread application is able to use multiple cores on a single server by spawning multiple threads from a single process.
 Each thread uses one CPU core, and all share memory.
-For a multi-thread application, we can use a single task, and specify multiple cpus per task.
+For a multi-thread application, we can use a single task, and specify multiple CPUs per task.

 ```txt
 #SBATCH --ntasks=1